-The focus of this module is the integrated assessment and evaluation of the football athlete.
-The module will use clinical reasoning and excellence in clinical skills as the framework for exploring issues associated with assessment and evaluation of illness/injury within football.
+This module focuses on the integrated assessment and evaluation of the athlete within their sporting context.
+The module will use clinical reasoning and excellence in clinical skills to explore issues associated with assessing and evaluating illness/injury within sports such as elite Football.

 By the end of the module you should be able to:

-Demonstrate advanced clinical reasoning skills in the assessment and and accurate diagnosis of injury/illness
+- Demonstrate advanced clinical reasoning skills in the assessment and accurate diagnosis of injury/illness

-Critically analyse the role of monitoring and screening in prevention of injury/illness
+- Critically analyse the role of monitoring and screening in the prevention of injury/illness

-Critically evaluate approaches to the assessment and evaluation of dysfunction in the context of Best Practice
+- Critically evaluate approaches to assessing and evaluating dysfunction in the context of best practice with evidence-based knowledge.

-One 3000 word essay providing a reasoned analysis of best practice in the assessment and evaluation of the football athlete.
+One 3000-word essay providing a reasoned analysis of best practices in assessing and evaluating an injured athlete.

 Academics involved in the delivery of this module